candlepin/candlepin.github.io/docs/candlepin/how_subscriptions_work.md

 ## Exporting Subscriptions to a Downstream Candlepin Server

-Candlepin has been designed to allow for exporting subscriptions from a main/upstream Candlepin server for use in a standlone on-premises environment. (i.e. Katello, Satellite, SAM) This process involves a number of steps:
+Candlepin has been designed to allow for exporting subscriptions from a main/upstream Candlepin server for use in a standalone on-premises environment. (i.e. Katello, Satellite, SAM) This process involves a number of steps:

  1. A "distributor" consumer is created in the upstream candlepin server by some UI. (also sometimes referred to as a "Subscription Management Application")
  1. A user assigns entitlements to the distributor consumer for export in whatever quantities they wish to use downstream.
 Once assigned those are marked as consumed in the upstream server.